 Claudiaexpat introduces us to a useful guide for parents aging far away.

 We have already had the pleasure of hosting Ana McGinley on Expatclic, with an article on ageing parents who live far away.
 Undoubtedly the issue of parents ageing and developing health problems – is one of the hardest challenges for people who embark on a mobile life.
 Things can become incredibly stressful when parents lose autonomy as health declines, and we have to rely on a sibling, living closer to them, to be responsible for their care.
 We have talked at length about this problem in our online support group, and discovered that sharing our stories has greatly helped to lighten up our feelings.
-Today, we have one more important tool we can count on: Ana’s book “Parental Guidance – Long Distance Care for Aging Parents”, is an essential guide to help organize this period of our lives abroad.
+Today, we have one more important tool we can count on: Ana’s book “Parental Guidance – Long Distance Care for Ageing Parents”, is an essential guide to help organise this period of our lives abroad.

 Nicely designed with agreeable graphics, this short guide is packed with practical advice.
 Ana has worked for 15 years as a social worker with the elderly.
 She is also an expat living 15,000kms from her own parents.
 Ana draws on both professional and personal experiences to compile a list of common situations older parents may incur as their health declines, with recommended strategies to cope with these situations.